“And now, little children, abide in Him, that when He appears, we may have confidence and not be ashamed before Him at His coming.”

 A believer with “confidence” will not be full of regrets or shame.
 His conscience is clear before the Lord.
 The believer with a sense of “shame” will face the Lord with a sense of regret.
 However, it will not last long because there will be no regret in heaven.

 There will be no rationalization or excuses before the Lord.
 He is omniscient and knows everything we have ever done and the true motivations for doing them.

-What we do in time, will count for eternity.
+What we do in time will count for eternity.
 Jesus will measure every motive, every act to see if they were worthy of His name.
 He will ask questions such as these: “Did you introduce anyone to Jesus?
 Did you bring others with you into my presence?
-Did you walk in the Spirit on a consistent basis?”
+Did you walk in the Spirit consistently?”